sourcegraph/sourcegraph-public-snapshot/doc/admin/repo/permissions.md

 Sourcegraph can be configured to enforce repository permissions from code hosts.

-Currently, GitLab permissions are supported.
+Currently, GitHub, GitHub Enterprise, and GitLab permissions are supported.
 Check the [roadmap](../../dev/roadmap.md) for plans to support other code hosts.
 If your desired code host is not yet on the roadmap, please [open a feature request](https://github.com/sourcegraph/sourcegraph/issues/new?template=feature_request.md).